EAST TENNESSEE STATE UNIVERSITY

 C. Counseling Services

-Counseling services are available to all PHYSICIANS and their immediate family through the Resident Assistance Program (RAP) upon their request, or the Program Director’s request.
+Counseling services are available to PHYSICIAN and their immediate family through the Resident Assistance Program (RAP) upon their request, or the Program Director’s request.
 Services will address any issue of professional or personal stress that may be encountered during the training experience, which might result in deterioration of performance, medical-behavioral problems, or substance abuse.
 Services will function within and follow the guidelines set by The Tennessee Medical Association Foundation, Physicians Health Program.

-D. Health, Life, and Disability Insurance
+D. Health, Dental, Life, and Disability Insurance

 F. Military Leave